Daimler CEO succession talk reignites after top executive quits

-FRANKFURT (Reuters) - Three Daimler (DAIGn.DE) executives are seen as contenders for the top job if CEO Dieter Zetsche’s contract is not extended in 2016, following the sudden departure of a senior executive who was a candidate for the role.
+FRANKFURT, Jan 29 (Reuters) - Three Daimler executives are seen as contenders for the top job if CEO Dieter Zetsche’s contract is not extended in 2016, following the sudden departure of a senior executive who was a candidate for the role.

 Daimler’s Chief Financial Officer Bodo Uebber, Trucks chief Wolfgang Bernhard and China chief Hubertus Troska were favourites for CEO, Berstein analysts said in a note.